mateus-po/appoitment-reservatons-project/README.md

 # Gatopedia
-Gatopedia is a Wikipedia-like site dedicated to (in theory) cats created to showcase web development skills.
-It allows users to create an account and to add/edit articles of their choice.
+Gatopedia is a Wikipedia-like site dedicated to cats.
+It was created to showcase web development skills.
+Gatopedia allows users to create an account and to add/edit articles of their choice.
 Authentication is based on JWT technology.

 # Page overview with screenshots
 ## Index page view